-IP TAKE: Wurlitzer isn’t a traditional creative writing grantmaker, but it is a foundation to know if you’re a writer who could benefit from a peaceful space to work and an artist community to draw inspiration from.
+IP TAKE: Wurlitzer isn’t a traditional creative writing grantmaker, but provides a peaceful space to work and an artist community from which to draw inspiration.

 PROFILE: The Helene Wurlitzer Foundation was established in 1954 in New Mexico and is one of the oldest artist resident programs in the U.S. It’s located in Taos and aims to support literary artists, visual artists, and music composers.
 Helene V.B.
 Wurlitzer lived from 1874 to 1963 and became a permanent part-time resident of the artist colony in Taos in the 1940s.
 Her family's wealth came from the mining industry in the Southwest.
 She established a residency program for artists, including creative writers in the 1950s.

 This foundation provides residency grants to creative artists of varying kinds.
 Writers are one of the types of artists on Wurlitzer’s radar, as well as painters, poets, sculptors, playwrights, screenwriters, composers, filmmakers, and photographers.
 National and international artists are welcome to apply for these grants.
 Creative writers who are accepted into the program can live on the property for three months rent-free with paid utilities.
 The guest houses are fully furnished and designed to provide a peaceful setting to pursue creative endeavors.

 To apply, creative writers can submit an application form online with an application fee of $300 and work samples.
 The annual deadline is January 18 for residence grants.
 You can apply online or by mail.
 Applicants will be notified of the foundation’s decision by June.